penalara/engineInputGHCFile/schema-doc/ghc-definitions-avoidgapsbetweensesions.md

 engineInputGHCSchema#/definitions/avoidGapsBetweenSesions
 ```

-Indicates if it should avoid free gaps between sessions for the teacher.
-It is a ponderable condition.
+It indicates whether gaps between class units for the teacher should be avoided.
+This is a weighting condition.

 > If did not specify, the engine will assign a true value.